JackieBinya/jacqueline-binya-website/content/posts/vue/using-svg.md

 Bitmap images are made up from tiny dots called pixels.
 Each pixel is actually a square which is assigned a specific color and is arranged in a pattern to form the image.
 When you zoom in on a bitmap you can actually see each pixel.
 Image formats like JPEG, PNG and GIF are all bitmap.
 Bitmap format is suited for highly detailed images like photographs.

-### Webp
+### WebP

-[Webp](https://developers.google.com/speed/webp) is a highly perfomant image format create by Google it was created to replace bitmap.
+[WebP](https://developers.google.com/speed/webp) is a highly perfomant image format create by Google it was created to replace bitmap.

 ### SVG